Daryl Williams (American football)

-Daryl Williams (born August 31, 1992) is an American football offensive tackle who is a free agent.
+Daryl Williams (born August 31, 1992) is an American former professional football offensive tackle.
 He played for the Carolina Panthers from 2015 to 2019, and with the Buffalo Bills from 2020 to 2021.
 He played college football at Oklahoma.

-Early years
+Early life

 Daryl Williams was raised by his mother Lamesa Williams, primarily.
 His father Daryl Williams, Sr. was no longer part of his life after his parents divorced in 2007.
 Daryl is the second child of five children.
 He attended Lake Dallas High School in Corinth, Texas.
 He was named All-region by PrepStar.
-He graded out at 93 percent while recording 38 pancakes in 2009.
+He graded out at 93 percent while recording 38 pancake blocks in 2009.
 He did not allow a sack for an offense that averaged 440 yards per game.
 Also a top performer in track & field, Williams had a top-throw of 15.52 meters (or 50'10") in the shot put.
 He was rated by Rivals.com as a four-star recruit.
 He committed to the University of Oklahoma to play college football.